Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Simple mail configuration key.

-- use a mock Mailer
+Default: mock - use a mock Mailer

 See also: SMTP configuration.